Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Cross-temporal covariance matrix estimation

+The resulting residuals can be used to estimate the covariance matrix in cross-temporal forecast reconciliation.
+This increases the number of available residuals, particularly when working with higher frequency observations such as monthly or daily data.
 It is important to note that this approach assumes that the model used in step 1 is appropriate for all the different series $\xvet^{[k], s}$.
 Some seasonal models will not be appropriate as the seasonal pattern will be shifted for different values of $s$.
 However, this will not affect seasonal ARIMA models as the seasonality is defined in terms of lags which are unaffected by the value of $s$.